Difficulty

 Drill a Hole in the Ceiling or Floor

-- Before starting, check the area where you are running cable to ensure there are no obstructions in the way.
+- Before wiring an outlet, check the area where you are running cable to ensure there are no obstructions in the way.
 It's better to check now than to patch later.
 If you’re running cable through the ceiling, use a screwdriver or power drill with an 1/8-inch bit to carefully drill a hole through the ceiling above the new wall box location.
 If you’re running cable through your basement or crawl space, drill into the baseboard or floor right next to the baseboard instead.

 - Insert a stiff wire or straightened coat hanger into the hole.